Is Mathematics Unreasonably Effective?

 So, is the notion that mathematics is unreasonably effective in real world scientific theories just another instance of cherry-picking - seeing what you want to see – by attributing more importance to coincidences than is warranted – or is there something more to it?

 Well, it doesn’t take long to discover that Wigner’s notion is irredeemably flawed – because it conveniently ignores a huge swathe of mathematical ideas that have never found any applicability in real world scientific theories.
 One can easily observe that there is a very sizable chunk of modern mathematics for which there has never been any useful application in science or technology - or perhaps that chunk should be called, ‘notions that are called mathematical ’.
 For example, in mainstream set theory, (Footnote: The standard set theory used today is called Zermelo-Fraenkel set theory, after Ernst Zermelo and Abraham Fraenkel, who devised the theory in the early 20th century.
-It comes in two varieties, which you might find surprising when the proponents of set theory claim that set theory is the one true fundamental theory of mathematics.
+It comes in several varieties, which you might find surprising when the proponents of set theory claim that set theory is the one true fundamental theory of mathematics.
 One variety includes what is called the axiom of choice, which essentially assumes that even if one cannot define a set whose elements are taken from infinitely many sets, don’t worry - there exists a metaphysical entity that will do it for you, and so, such a set “exists”.
 It is the Zermelo-Fraenkel set theory with the axiom of choice that allows the Banach-Tarski contradiction.
-Note that there are several other similar set theories have been proposed as being better than Zermelo-Fraenkel theory.) there is a proof of a theorem called the Banach-Tarski theorem, and this theorem states that, given a sphere of a certain size, that single sphere is equivalent to two spheres of the same size as the original sphere.
+Another variety of set theory asserts that the Continuum Hypothesis is true.
+So you can have a set theory where the axiom of choice applies and where the Continuum Hypothesis is true, and a set theory where the axiom of choice does not apply and where the Continuum Hypothesis is true, and so on … .
+Also note that there are several other similar set theories have been proposed as being better than Zermelo-Fraenkel theory.) there is a proof of a theorem called the Banach-Tarski theorem, and this theorem states that, given a sphere of a certain size, that single sphere is equivalent to two spheres of the same size as the original sphere.
 (Footnote: The Banach-Tarski paradox is a theorem that states that, given a solid sphere, there exists a method in set theory that can take apart the sphere into a finite number of distinct pieces, which can be put back together in a different way to give two identical copies of the original sphere.)
 So, if we were to use that set theory without restriction, we would have a physical theory that asserts that a ball of a given size is equivalent to two balls of that same size.
 One wouldn’t call this theory a demonstration of the unreasonable effectiveness of mathematics in its applicability to science of the real world.
 Indeed we would remark on the converse, and point out how far the theory is removed from reality.
 (Footnote: It has been claimed that if you restrict your working by some convoluted maneuvers so that you are not invoking a part of your set theory, the Banach-Tarski paradox can be side-stepped (Alex Simpson, Measure, randomness and sublocales, Annals of Pure and Applied Logic 163.11, 2012: 1642-1659, also Leroy Olivier, Theorie de la mesure dans les lieux reguliers ou les intersections cachees dans le paradoxe de Banach-Tarski, 1995).
 This makes rather questionable the claim that Zermelo-Fraenkel set theory (with the axiom of choice) is the one true correct foundational basis of mathematics when you have to deliberately avoid referring to some of its results when you are trying to apply it to a real world physical situation because otherwise you will end up with contradictions.
 It also throws cold water on the suggestion that set theory is unreasonably effective as a mathematical basis for science.)

 Looking at the matter dispassionately, it’s quite easy to see that Wigner was simply choosing those instances where mathematics is effective and ignoring the huge mass of what is called ‘mathematics’ that simply isn’t scientifically effective.
 And the real reason why we might observe that so much of mathematics forms the underlying basis of so many scientific theories is simply because the chunk of mathematics that has actually been used in real world applications is a mathematics that has grown from its origins in empirical observation of the real world.
 Natural numbers arose from observation of the real physical world, and from that base, the rational numbers followed, and then irrational numbers, and then complex numbers, each following in a logical progression as solutions to equations generated from the numbers previously defined - and all these numbers have useful real world applications - modern science and technology would be impossible without them.